 Join Jen Kramer for an in-depth discussion in this video Creating a search module, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - The next thing I'd like to do is…add a search module to my website,…and where that search module is going to appear?…Well, you can have it appear anywhere you want…within the existing module structure.…However, I think a great position for it…is up here in the upper right-hand corner.…This template comes with a spot…that's actually designed for a search box to go up there,…and it's a spot that users typically look…for a search box, anyway.…We're going to go ahead and add that now.…We'll go ahead and jump into the back end of Joomla! here,…and search is a module to start with,…so we're going to go to Extensions, Module Manager,…and we'll go ahead and create a new module.…

 We're going to click the New button.…This is going to give you a ton of different choices.…These are all of the modules that come with Joomla!
 3.3,…and there are many more modules…you can download and install.…We'll go through that in a later video.…We're interested in installing Search,…so if you'll scroll down here to the "s" section,…there's two choices for Search.…

 - Creating a custom HTML module

 - Displaying testimonials and random images with modules

 - Changing the look of your site with templates